-Seawind 1160 #529 is on order for Q4 2019 delivery.
-This is your chance to equip as you see fit and have launched in the port of your choosing.
+A Seawind 1160 #529 is on order for a late 2019 delivery.
+This is your chance to equip as you see fit and have launched in any port of your choosing.

 For those not already familiar with the Seawind 1160, Seawind designed the 1160 from the outset to be light but offshore worthy, simple to maintain, easy to single hand and modern and attractive for living aboard.
 The hulls are resin infused in vinylester with a PVC closed-cell foam core.
 Decks are vacuum-formed in polyester with a foam core, and there is a molded-in carbon beam forward to promote stiffness.

 While vision and communication from the helm isn’t typically great on most cats, the 1160 has twin helm stations with instrumentation at both positions and engine controls on the port instrument panel.
 You can sit on the coaming with one hand on the wheel, or if the weather is inclement, stay behind the coach house and steer by looking through the huge coach house windows.